Eduardo Mendez-Gaa [born in Montevideo on November 3rd, 1969] is a German-Uruguayan journalist and publicist.

 From 2006 to 2008 he edited the Spanish cultural magazine B2 magazine in Berlin.
 The magazine began in early 2006, and the idea was to create a cultural magazine and guide for Spanish speaking expats in Berlin, as well as serving as a showcase for creative Latin Americans.
 It was designed in Argentina, printed in Spain and distributed in Berlin, Madrid and Barcelona.
 The B2 platform released Ubersoundz, a series of CDs that came with the magazine.

 From September 2015 he was a temporary correspondent for DW, based in Berlin and Bogota.
-He covered mayor Latin American events and the Colombian peace process until the final plebiscite on October 2nd, 2016.
+He covered mayor Latin American events like the Argentine General Elections, the Venezuelan crisis and elections, Mexico and the Colombian Peace Process until the final plebiscite on October 2nd, 2016.